The Magician Tarot Card Meanings (Upright/Reversed Interpretations)

 The presence of this card would suggest some time out is needed to do some soul searching and find your balance.

-In terms of a love reading, this card can indicate manipulation, illusion, and being out of alignment.
+Drawing the upside-down Magician during a love tarot spread can indicate manipulation, illusion, and being out of alignment.
 Perhaps you’ve not been totally honest with each other?
 Or perhaps you are no longer in sync with each other.
 Now is a good time to do some work on that, asking some deep questions and being open to the answers you receive.

 If you aren’t in a relationship, this card can signify that maybe you aren’t in the right place for meeting someone new just yet and you don’t really know what you want in a partnership, or if you even want one.
 You may be hesitant to open your heart to someone.
 Take your time, do the self-work and don’t pressure yourself into any situation you don’t feel comfortable in.

-In terms of a health reading, The Magician reversed can mean feeling uncertainty, feeling disillusioned, and the need to rest.
+In terms of a health reading, drawing The Magician in the reversed position can mean feeling uncertainty, feeling disillusioned, and the need to rest.
 It can indicate feelings of lethargy, lack of motivation and even depression.
 If you are struggling or dealing with a medical issue then you should seek out professional medical advice.

 This card can be used in spells to aid in manifesting your goals, to increase your drive and willpower and for leadership at work.